10 Essentials To Get Your Kitchen Ready For The Holidays

 7. Get your serveware ready

-Call a professional to sharpen your knives set so you don’t end up crushing your honey-glaze baked ham.
+Call a professional to sharpen your knive set so you don’t end up crushing your honey-glaze baked ham.
 Or sharpen them by yourself if you know how to do it — but be careful not to ruin your inventory.

 Take note of any basic supplies that you’re missing, and purchase or borrow them before the events.
-Verify your utensils, cookware, tableware, spices, cooking oils, canned goods and other pantry staples.
+Verify your utensils, cookware, tableware, spices, cooking oils, canned goods, and other pantry staples.

 8. Stock your kitchen properly